dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 ## Flent works best at high speeds

-A huge flaw in most network research today is that researchers tend to focus on achieveable speeds in the lab, and are perpetually posting results in the 1mbit to 10mbit range.
+A huge flaw in most network research today is that researchers tend to focus on achievable speeds in the lab, and are perpetually posting results in the 1mbit to 10mbit range.
 Flent lets you test at speeds up to 40Gbit.
 Most of our testing has been in the range 4-200Mbit.